jmahler/ldd/README.md

 ## Compiling Modules

-Each of the examples will have a Makefil similar to the one given below except with the name of that specific module in place of 'example.o'.
+Each of the examples will have a Makefile similar to the one given below except with the name of that specific module in place of 'example.o'.